 2. Record employee wages and time worked accurately

 Recording employee wages accurately can help you reduce the risk of errors that could compromise your eligibility for loan forgiveness.
 As you spend your PPP loan, track and organize payroll costs daily.
 And keeping employee timesheets of hours worked can help you verify that you’ve paid each employee accurately and haven’t reduced pay or hours.

 3. Track all paid time off

-Employee paid time off (including vacation pay, sick leave, paternal leave, and family leave) is included in your PPP payroll costs.
+Employee paid time off (including payment for vacation, parental, family, medical or sick leave) is included in your PPP payroll costs.
 So, it may be eligible for loan forgiveness.
 You need to know exactly how much you’re spending in these categories.

 Record employee paid time off by employee and PTO type.
-Remember, qualified sick and family leave covered by the Families First Coronavirus Response Act is excluded from loan forgiveness.
+Remember, qualified sick and family leave covered by the Families First Coronavirus Response Act is excluded from PPP payroll costs and is not eligible for loan forgiveness.
 Record this type of leave separately.

 4. Manage a separate payroll bank account